 - MSC Magnifica

 MSC Musica, the first ship built in this class in 2006, accommodates around 2500 guests.
 MSC Orchestra is a little larger, with 3200 guests.

 The smaller size ships with fewer passengers mean calmer sailing.
-Choose these ships if you love the itinerary and not if you are looking for a wide range of action-packed activities on board.
+Choose these ships if you love the itinerary and not if you are looking for a wide range of action-packed activities.

 MSC Musica has cruises in the Mediterranean and Greek Isles in the summer.
 MSC Orchestra, Poesia, and Magnifica sail in Northern Europe and the Norwegian Fjords.